-In 2010, Arnold married Melissa Bredenhof and they eventually settled in Westlock County, close to his childhood home in Neerlandia.
-Arnold and Melissa have two children.
+In 2010, Arnold married Melissa Bredenhof and they currently live in Westlock County, close to his childhood home in Neerlandia.
+Arnold and Melissa have five children: Aliyah, Seeley, Jillian, Daniel and Claire.
 As a family, they continue to enjoy the outdoors, adding snowmobiling, hiking, and gardening to their list of favourite activities.
-They are active in their local church and Arnold continues to be a member of the Barrhead Fish and Game Association.
+An avid outdoorsman, Arnold enjoys hunting, fishing, and 4x4ing.

 In October 2015, Arnold was elected as the Conservative Member of Parliament for Peace River—Westlock.
 With 105,095 sq. km., the riding is one of the largest districts in Canada and represents one third of Northern Alberta.
 Peace River—Westlock has a population of 108,095 and includes fourteen First Nations and three Metis Settlements.
 Arnold was re-elected in the 2019 and 2021 federal elections.

 As a member of the Official Opposition, Arnold is passionate about advocating for the rights and concerns of rural families, farms and industries in Alberta and across Canada.
 Arnold is involved in a number of Parliamentary caucuses that help promote a better understanding of key issues including the Outdoor Caucus, and Pro-Life Caucus.
 Arnold is also a member of the Canada-Netherlands Parliamentary Friendship Group, Parliamentary Uyghur Friendship Group, Canadian Parliamentarians for Freedom of Religion or Belief, and the Parliamentary Friends of the Kurds.